CIA-trained Afghan forces 'committed war crimes,' report | DW | 31.10.2019

 Reactions from CIA

-The CIA disputed the HRW report, claiming many of the allegations against Afghan special forces were "likely false or exaggerated."
+The US Central Intelligence Agency (CIA) disputed the HRW report, claiming many of the allegations against Afghan special forces were "likely false or exaggerated."

 A CIA spokesman said the organization carries out its operations "in accordance with law and under a robust system of oversight ...
 We neither condone nor would knowingly participate in illegal activities."